Haivision/srt/docs/API/API-socket-options.md

   on both sides is different, this is considered a conflict.
 It is resolved by the Initiator party, which takes its own value, if the `SRTO_SENDER` option is set to true.
 Otherwise, it takes the value from the Responder party.
 The assignment of Initiator-Responder roles matches the Caller-Listener layout.
-In the case of Rendezvous the assignment is a matter of luck, resulting from the cookie comparison.
-  **It is highly recommended to never allow this to happen**, as this may result in having one party's setting of length = 32 be overridden by the other party's setting of length = 16.
+  In the case of Rendezvous this assignment depends on the result of the cookie comparison.  **It is highly recommended to never allow this to happen**, as this may result in having one party's setting of length = 32 be overridden by the other party's setting of length = 16.

 [Return to list](#list-of-options)